antonis179/Linker/README.md

 - Version: 5.0+

 ### PC
-The server is compatible with Windows, Linux and Mac (currently untested with Mac).
+The server is compatible with Windows, Linux and Mac.
 - JRE version 8+
 - Any browser